Cro (musician): Musical career

 From 30 October until 7 November 2011, Cro was a supporting act for the Norwegian band Madcon during their Glow Tour 2011.
-During the concert and also for photos, Cro wore a panda-mask.
-Psaiko.Dino, producer at Chimperator Productions, adopted the role as a spokesperson for Cro, especially for the video-blogs.
+During the concert and for photos, Cro wore a panda mask.
+Psaiko.Dino, producer at Chimperator Productions, adopted the role as a spokesperson for Cro, especially for the videoblogs.

 In November 2011, the music video for Easy, which had been directed by Harris Hodovic and was announcing the upcoming mixtape, was released on tape.tv.
 A few days later, the video was released on YouTube, where it gained more than 500,000 views in the first two weeks.
-In the beginning of 2012, it had gained 12 million views, mid-May, the views had risen to a number of more than 44 million.
-The American blog hypetrak.com also reported about the video and Cro.
-German hip hop and funk musician Jan Delay posted the video on his Facebook page and said, Cro was the "future of German rap".
+In the beginning of 2012, it had gained 12 million views, mid-May, the view count had risen to a number of more than 44 million.
+The American blog hypetrak.com also reported on the video and Cro.
+German hip-hop and funk musician Jan Delay posted the video on his Facebook page and said Cro was the "future of German rap".
 Besides "Easy", "Hi Kids" and "Kein Benz" were also released prior to the release of the mixtape.
 On 1 December 2011, Cro was a guest on the show NeoParadise by the channel ZDFneo, where he performed snippets of three songs from his mixtapes Meine Musik and Easy.
 One day later, Chimperator Productions released the mixtape Easy which is available for free download on their website.

-In the beginning of 2012, Cro signed an author's contract with Universal Music Publishing Group.
+In the beginning of 2012, Cro signed a contract with Universal Music Publishing Group.
 On 27 January 2012, he embarked on a concert tour named "Pandas Gone Wild!", on which he was accompanied by Psaiko.Dino.
 In mid February 2012, the music video for "Easy" gained 1,000,000 views on YouTube.
 In mid May the number of the views rose to 3,000,000.
 On 23 March 2012, the song "Easy" was released as a single.
 Besides the Standard version, the Limited Edition version included the songs "Hi Kids", "Lieblingssong", as well as "Konfetti", a collaboration with Ahzumjot and Rockstah.
 "Easy" entered the German Single Charts on second place.